 Nearly every state in the U.S. has a public power utility, but Nebraska is the only state served 100% by publicly-owned utilities; such as municipal utilities, electric cooperatives, or public power districts.
 Public utilities exist to serve customers.
 Customer service is our main job.
 We believe in doing business the way you want to do business.

 Not-for-profit, cost-of-service-based rates mean your electricity price includes only the cost of generating and delivering power to you.
 The result is Nebraskans pay some of the lowest electric rates in the nation year after year.

-NPPD has kept electric rates stable for customers for nine straight years.
+NPPD has kept electric rates stable for customers for ten straight years.

 Surplus revenues are reinvested into the system -- the power plants, substations, and transmission and distribution lines -- to safely generate and deliver low-cost, highly reliable electricity and provide outstanding service to you.

 U.S. News & World Report “Best States” report consistently ranks Nebraska as one of the top states for electric grid reliability.

 Public power means you have a voice in decisions made by your utility.
 And because publicly elected utility board members or city council members live in the communities they serve, they carefully consider the input of the decisions they make.